The 10 Hotels with the Most Comfortable Beds in the World

 Westin Hotels & Resorts

 The hotel company created its signature Westin Heavenly Bed with Simmons almost 20 years ago and hasn’t looked back since.
 The mattresses have a plush, pillowy top that provides support while remaining oh-so-comfy.
 Plus, guests can rest their head on a pillow filled with a half-feather, half-down combination just begging you to rest your head on it, then cozy up under a down blanket.
-After a good night’s sleep on a Westin mattress, try these 17 tips for sleeping better in any hotel.
+Have a good night’s sleep on a Westin mattress.

 Fairmont Hotels & Resorts